Techniques for learning sparse Pauli-Lindblad noise models: Basis selection using graph coloring and covering arrays

 \section{Basis selection using graph coloring and covering arrays}

-We now consider the selection of state preparation and measurement Pauli bases that allow us to measure all fidelities for our benchmark set $\mathcal{B}$.
+We now consider the selection of state preparation and measurement Pauli bases that allow us to measure all fidelities for our benchmark set $\mathcal{B}$, which then provides all the information needed to determine the sparse Pauli-Lindblad noise model parameters.
 To better explain the intuition behind our methods for basis selection, we begin with a simple setting.
-We consider a noisy layer of identity gates, for which fidelities can be measured individually rather than in pairs and the set $\mathcal{B}$ is set to the terms $\mathcal{K}$ for a two-local noise model.
-We then successively discuss the changes and considerations that apply for more generic settings.
+We consider a noisy layer of identity gates, for which fidelities can be measured individually rather than in pairs and equate $\mathcal{B}$ to the set of terms $\mathcal{K}$ for a two-local noise model.
+We then successively discuss the changes and considerations that apply for more general settings.